-Summary: This model by Ashley Yandel is similar to the Giantex in many ways.
+Summary: This model by Ashley Yandel Power Lift Recliner is similar to the Giantex in many ways.
 It’s very reliable, cozy and simple to use.
 However, it is best suited for users who prefer leather-like fabrics over softer, more breathable shell.
 That said, it does boast a contemporary look and the 360-degree swivel is ideal for positioning yourself any which way you want.

 3. Mcombo – Top Model with Massage and Heat

 This mcombo electric power lift recliner by Mcombo is the most convenient I’ve come across that comes with heat and massage functions.
-It’s ideal for elderly users who suffer from joint and pain.
+It’s ideal for elderly users who suffer from joint pain.

 Take a look at its best features: